-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 54% 150 GENDER: About three percent more girls than boys at our school scored Proficient or Advanced.
-Girls 57% 169 English proficient 67% 190 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 38% 129 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 55% 319 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 15 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 56% 304 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American 72% 127 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 41% 138 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 63% 169 GENDER: About nine percent more girls than boys at our school scored Proficient or Advanced.
+Girls 72% 149 English proficient 87% 219 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 24% 99 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 67% 318 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 21 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 70% 297 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 79% 42 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino 94% 33 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino 63% 224

 SOURCE: The scores for the CST are from the spring 2012 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

-N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+NA: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or or particulent subgrituent.

-N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.